 Business continuity, sometimes referred to as continuity of operations planning (COOP), involves being able to recover quickly and continue providing services at the same level as before following a disruptive event.
 It involves planning and is vital to recovering after an emergency happens.

-Child care providers make key contributions that support children, parents, and communities.
-In the aftermath of an emergency, having available, safe, child care allows individuals and communities to recover more quickly.
+Child care providers make key contributions that support children, parents and communities.
+In the aftermath of an emergency, having available, safe, child care allows individuals and communities to recover faster.

 When planning for business continuity, consider these topics:

 - Protection of vital records (both child records and business records)

 - Protect paper records from water or fire damage